rushiagr/npf/content/blog/better-aws-command-line-interface.md

 For a user of Amazon Web Services, quickly viewing the dashboard of all resources is painful.
 If you use a web browser, your session won't persist for more than a day and you will have to re-authenticate every day.
-If you use AWS CLI, then you might not remember the exact command ('was it `aws ec2 describe-key-pair` or `aws ec2 describe-keypair` or `aws ec2 describe-keypairs`?) but even if you do, the output is a JSON.
+If you use AWS CLI, then you might not remember the exact command (was it `aws ec2 describe-key-pair` or `aws ec2 describe-keypair` or `aws ec2 describe-keypairs`?) but even if you do, the output is a JSON.
 For viewing virtual machines, you might not need to see hundreds of lines of details of